 SageBrown London Royal Exchange Boutiques Winter window

 High-quality luxury leather goods for Ladies and Gentlemen.
 Bespoke items, personalisation.
 Lifetime service warranty.
 A range of styles colours and leathers.
 Family run business.
 Over 25 years experience.
-The British based brand is known for its elegance sophistication, both classic and modern designs.
+We know the British-based brand for its elegance, sophistication, both classic and modern designs.

 Pretty Ballerinas Boutique Royal Exchange

 Footwear mainly known for its flat heeled ballerina styles, but they do other shapes of shoes also.
 This brand opened its first store online in 2005 and in Mayfair London in 2007 and eventually at the Royal Exchange.
 Other Countries soon opened their stores.
 The Company made footwear since 1918 family business in the Mediterranean Menorca Island.
 The Flat shoes are named after famous Actresses or Singers to enable customers to find and remember their style.
 Many A-Listers have been associated with the brand.
 Kylie Minogue, Kate Moss, Claudia Schiffer, Elle McPherson, Linsay Lohan, Halle Berry, Angelina Jolie to name but a few.